 This really is something that I did not expect to see.
 It may not look like much.
 It is just a raspy anemone with bites taken out of it, blooming later than it should.
 What is so impressive about it is that it was not planted here last year.
 It was planted during the previous year, then bloomed on time last year, and then died back like anemones normally do.
 I did not plant it, of course.
 It is in a planter where volunteers contribute whatever they like.

 In case you are wondering why I am writing about it as if I did not expect it to bloom again, I didn’t.
 For whatever reason, anemones typically bloom well only once here, in their first season after they get planted.
 They may produce foliage for the following season, or maybe even several seasons, but very rarely bloom again.
 It annoys me that they are even sold locally.
-Nurseries should no better than to sell bulbs that do not perform well here.
+Nurseries should know better than to sell bulbs that do not perform well here.

 I have always believed that anemones, like a few other types of bulbs, do not get enough chill in winter to bloom again.
 This is a rather mild climate.
 There are certain cultivars of apple that do well where winters are cooler that would be dissatisfied with the minimal chill they would get here.
 (Incidentally, this last winter was not unusually cold.)